Prof Riccardo Scarpa

 Publishing and editorial engagements

-Ric’s interdisciplinary research has been published in a variety of academic journals, including all top field journals in environmental and agricultural economics.
+Ric’s has co-authored over 150 peer-reviewed interdisciplinary papers which have been published in a variety of academic journals, including all top field journals in environmental and agricultural economics.
 Ric has acted as academic peer-reviewer for over 70 academic journals and as an associate editor and member of the editorial board of several field journals.
 He has supervised over 20 PhD students, most of whom went on to academic or research-based positions.
-His publications have been cited more than 2,300 times in ISI journals (H-index 29).
-He is currently serving as co-editor for the journal Food Policy and for the Australasian Journal of Agricultural and Resource Economics.
+His publications have been cited more than 3,000 times in ISI journals (h-index 32).
+He is currently serving as co-editor for the Australian Journal of Agricultural and Resource Economics.
 He also serves as member of the editorial board of other field journals.
+Ric’s google scholar hg-index is over 57.
+Soutar et al. (2015) report that a value of 56 is in the top 1% of the top 500 universities in USA, Canada, UK, New Zealand and Australia.

-Ric has a keen interest in making his research relevant to society.
-Over the years Ric’s has been engaged in a variety of consultancy tasks using advanced stated choice survey design to derive estimates of non market goods.
-Consultancy work has been produced for water, enegy and transport utilities in the UK, Italy, Australia and New Zealand.
-Further consultancy work has been carried out for international research organizations (e.g. FAO, CGIAR, OECD, etc.) and land management agencies (various national and regional parks) as well as local authorities.
+Ric has a keen interest in making his research relevant to society and has been engaged in a variety of consultancy tasks using advanced stated choice survey design to derive estimates of nonmarket goods.
+His consultancy engagements touched on the economics of water, energy and transport utilities in the UK, Italy, Australia and New Zealand.
+More consultancy tasks were for international research organisations (e.g. FAO, CGIAR, OECD, etc.) and land management agencies (various national and regional parks) as well as local authorities.

 - Econometrics of discrete choice